ckcollab/chin-up/README.md

 =======

 ### Why? ###
-**To become the best I can be, I need motivation, I need to get my chin up.**
+To become the best I can be, I need motivation, I need to get my chin up.

+### How do you measure? ###
+Every metric I believe that significantly effects my motivation and health I will measure on a scale frome 1 to 10.

-What is a 1?
-The worst, least effort I could possibly put in
+**1 being** the worst, least effort I could possibly put in

-What is a 10?
-The best, most effort I could possibly put in
+**10 being** the best, most effort I could possibly put in

 Tracking
 ========

 ### Daily tracking ###
 - Happy
     * 1 being sad